William E. Castle

 William Ernest Castle (October 25, 1867 – June 3, 1962) was an early American geneticist.

 Early years

 William Ernest Castle was born on a farm in Alexandria, Ohio and took an early interest in natural history.
 He graduated in 1889 from Denison University in Granville, Ohio, a Baptist college that emphasized classics, and went on to become a teacher of Latin at Ottawa University in Ottawa, Kansas, where he published his first paper on the flowering plants of the area.
 After three years of teaching, botany won out over Latin.

 Education

 Castle entered the senior class of Harvard University in 1892 and in 1893 took a second A.B. degree with honors.
 He was appointed laboratory assistant in zoology, an A.M. degree in 1894 and a Ph.D. in 1895.
-He then taught zoology at the University of Wisconsin–Madison and at the Knox College in Galesburg, Illinois, each for a year.
+He then taught zoology at the University of Wisconsin–Madison and at Knox College in Galesburg, Illinois, each for a year.